 3D “Side Scroller” Platform | Action | Stealth | Shooter

-Only 1 weapon and 1 ability can be equipped at any time.
-Player can move safely through world as long as they don’t violate any laws (being “scanned” in possession of any items/weapons).
+Up to four players.
+Each player can only carry 1 weapon and have 1 ability equipped at any time.
+Players can move safely through world as long as they don’t violate any laws (being “scanned” in possession of any items/weapons).
 In an alarm state, the environment and enemies move to attack the player until the alarm abates or the player dies.

 Platform XBox,1-4 player coop